4puzzles/easy-fill/README.md

-# easy-fill
+# Easy Fill

-ease-fill is a chrome extension for fast data entry (GDBTU only).
-It won't modify any data or have any side effects.
-It just finds out the matched records and fills with the scores.
+Ease Fill is a chrome extension for fast data entry (GDBTU only).
+It fills out the web page form with the scores according to the matched records in the excel file.

 ## Usage